torquebox/torquebox.org/news/2012-01-24-torquebox-2-0-0-beta3-released.md

 * Multi-resource distributed XA transactions
 * WebSockets/STOMP

+# What's In Beta 3?

-# No-op gem
+## No-op gem

+I'll admit it.
+Sometimes unit testing is difficult.
+While TorqueSpec is great for integration tests, you don't always want or need the entire TorqueBox stack.
+Introducing `torquebox-no-op`.
+[Joe Kutner], a long-time TorqueBox user has written this gem to help you out in those situations.
+It's now maintained in the TorqueBox source.
+Look for a post from Joe on these pages soon.

-# HornetQ updated to 2.2.10
+## HornetQ updated to 2.2.10

 This release brings with it an updated HornetQ, fixing a small memory leak for each published message and issues with large messages in a cluster.

-# What's next?

-We'd like everyone to give our beta3 release a whirl and report any issues you find in [JIRA].
-If all goes as planned, we should have our first 2.0.0 candidate release out in a few weeks!

-# Issues resolved since beta2
+## Issues resolved since beta2

 <ul>
 <li>[<a href='https://issues.jboss.org/browse/TORQUE-474'>TORQUE-474</a>] -         HornetQ 2.1.2 Final throws NPE when largemessage is published to cluster